Bare Root Care Guide

 Planting Bare Root Woody Plants

 Soaking the roots for 30-60 minutes before planting can help ensure they are well-hydrated.
 Maintain high soil moisture levels through mid-summer, and be prepared to irrigate during dry periods.
 This first growing season is critical for establishment.
-Refer to the individual product descriptions on our website for recommended planting distances.
+Refer to the individual product descriptions on our website for recommended plant spacing.

 Potting Up Bare Root Plants